-Normally, property values appreciate in the long term.
+Usually, house values appreciate in the long term.

-Each of these things plays a role.
+Each of these items plays a part.

-And if you have any questions, call me at (518) 691-0669 or e-mail me
+Have any questions?
+Please feel free to call me at (518) 691-0669 or e-mail me

 Got a Question?